Equipment Use & Borrowing Provisions

 Department of Communication Arts facilities are to be used only for completing Communication Arts course assignments by students currently enrolled in a Communication Arts production class.

-IMC editing suites are open from Monday through Thursday 8:00 AM – 8:00 PM, Friday 8:00 AM - 6:00 PM, and select weekends.
+IMC editing suites are only open during posted Desk Hours.
+Please see imc.commarts.wisc.edu for the most up to date hours.
 Students must follow any additional sign-up rules and hours posted in the IMC.
 CA 155 and 355 students may sign up for two continuous hours, up to 15 hours per week of computer time.
 CA 465, 467, 468, 522, 609, 651 and 659 students may sign up for three continuous hours, and up to 30 hours a week of computer time.

 Reservations by phone and e-mail are not accepted.
 There may only be one editing slot per group of students working on group projects.
 Student login information for imc.commarts.wisc.edu is, and should remain, confidential.
 If the IMC believes an account has been compromised, that account's access to reservations will be suspended until the student's password can be reset in person and their identity can be verified.
 Access to imc.commarts.wisc.edu is also available in the IMC.

-Users enrolled in CA 465, 467, 651, and 659 are able to reserve keys for editing outside of the IMC's hours.
+Users enrolled in CA 465, 467, 651, and 659 are able to reserve and checkout after hours keys for the purpose of accessing facilities outside of normal IMC Desk Hours.
 Keys can be checked out for up to 24 hours.
-The IMC and the Department of Communication Arts are not responsible for, and do not control, when the outer doors of Vilas Hall are locked, so plan accordingly.
-After Hours keys must be picked up within 15 minutes of the reservation time, or the reservation cancels, and the keys are made available to all other eligible students.
+Keys must be picked up during Desk Hours within 15 minutes of the reservation time, or the reservation may be canceled and the keys made available to other eligible students.
+After Hours Keys are only valid for use outside of Desk Hours; all other times, students should enter through the IMC and reserve suites as outlined in "Editing Reservations" above.
+Please see imc.commarts.wisc.edu for the most up to date hours.
 Only one set of keys may be checked out at a time.

 Under UWS 18.06 (12), Wisconsin Administrative Code, it is illegal to duplicate or request the unauthorized duplication of a university key.
 It is also illegal to transfer, loan or give a university key to an unauthorized person or to retain a key after the termination of the specific university appointment for which the key was issued.
 Violation of UWS 18.06 (12) may result in a fine of not more than $500 or imprisonment of not more than 90 days or both.